vincentarelbundock/Rdatasets/doc/Ecdat/rst/Kakadu.rst

    area in the previous 12 months?

 tvenv
-   the respondent watches tv programs about the environment? (from 1 to 9)
+   the respondent watches TV programs about the environment? (from 1 to 9)

 conservation